HimanshuPat007/About_Me/README.md

-- 👋 Hi, I’m @Himanshu Patwal
+- 👋 Hi, I’m @Himanshu Patwal.
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Analyst.
-- 🌱 I’m currently developing my skills SQL,Tableau and Python
+- 🌱 I’m currently developing my skills more in SQL,Tableau and Python.

 <!---
 HimanshuPat007/HimanshuPat007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.